ivnvxd/pyquest/markdown/12_common_practices.md

 - **Comments**: Comments should be complete sentences and used sparingly, explaining the rationale for the decision or clarifying complex parts of the code.
 - **Docstrings**: Use docstrings for all public modules, functions, classes, and methods to describe what they do and how they do it.

-#### Docstrings <a id="docstrings"></a>
+### Docstrings <a id="docstrings"></a>

-Docstrings, or documentation strings, are literal strings used to document Python modules, functions, classes, and methods.
+_Docstrings_, or documentation strings, are literal strings used to document Python modules, functions, classes, and methods.
 They are enclosed in triple quotes (`"""Docstring here"""`) and are placed immediately after the definition of a function, class, module, or method.
 Docstrings are a key part of Python code documentation and can be accessed through the `.__doc__` attribute of the object they document or via the built-in `help()` function.

 ```python